NEXT BLACK EDUCATOR WORKFORCE (NBEW)

 our mission

-The Next Black Educator Workforce (NBEW) is committed to building a sustainable pipeline of highly qualified Black educators who will lead, teach, and mentor in racially isolated areas, while amplifying Black voices, perspectives, and leadership across classrooms in California and beyond.
+The Next Black Educator Workforce (NBEW) is committed to building a sustainable pipeline of highly qualified culturally relevant educators who will lead, teach, and mentor in racially isolated areas, while amplifying Black voices, perspectives, and leadership across classrooms in California and beyond.

 what we do

-We provide a transformative two-year pathway to becoming a credentialed teacher while earning a Master of Arts in Education and a California Single Subject Teaching Credential through our partner, the University of the Pacific.
+We provide a transformative one to two-year pathway to becoming a credentialed teacher while earning a Teaching Credential or Masters degree.

 WHO WE ARE LOOKING FOR